Skip to main content

 ---2/5/23 notes

 Time for a yearly checkup.
-I anticipate going here about 4 to 6 times a year.
+I anticipate going here about four to six times a year.
 I think this is our 4th visit since they've opened, which is much more than our last days in Keller, though far short of my peak times of the late 80s (bigger appetite in those days!).
 Been using the drive-thru, and on this visit the order turnaround time was particularly slow.
 I arrived around 11:00 in the morning, and there weren't that many vehicles in the double lane drive through.
 I would say only one car moved in 10 minutes, which is egregious for a fast food place.
 Whatever the case, they managed to get my order right, and I always throw it into the air fryer when I get home anyway, just to crisp the bread and ensure everything is hot.
 I had what I always have - the double meat with cheese and no tomato.
 And it was great - perfect for watching Jack Ryan on a slow Sunday late morning. :-)

-Whataburger has expanded 2 more locations here in Colorado Springs since our last update.
-These 3 are the only locales in Colorado total.
+Whataburger has expanded two more locations here in Colorado Springs since our last update.
+These three are the only locales in Colorado total.
 Overall Whataburger are currently in 14 southern states and 937 total (up 49 from last year) with 716 of those in Texas (+8).
 Like with Jersey Mike's, these are impressive totals considering most chains are shedding locations at a rapid clip.
 Our old Keller location seems alive and well.

 ---4/21/22 notes